PRENATAL CARE or PRENATAL SCARE?

 We have heard such positive feedback about our Postpartum Doula Certification Course.
 We have put together a great course that will launch participants into action in this career.

 The Wise Woman Way of Birth Postpartum Doula Training will be taught primarily by Candice Johnson.
-Candice is the owner/operator of Cherish Childbirth in Vancouver, BC.
-She has built her business over the past 10 years and is the “go to” woman when families are having problems in the early days of parenting.
+Candice is the owner/operator of Cherish Childbirth in British Columbia, Canada.
+She has built her business over the past 20 years and is the “go to” woman when families are having problems in the early days of parenting.
 She has a broad education in Massage, Breast Feeding, Childbirth Education and Infant Massage.
-Candice has trained many postpartum doulas and is active in the Vancouver birth community.
+Candice has trained many postpartum doulas and is active in her local birth community.
 She is the mother of two boys who were both born at home and breastfed into toddlerhood.

 Website: https://www.cherishchildbirth.com/